UoB-COMSM0166/2026-group-6/README.md

 - **Documentation** of code (5% of report grade)
   - Organise your code so that it could easily be picked up by another team in the future and developed further.
   - Is your repo clearly organised?
 Is code well commented throughout?

+ ### References

+Alexander, I. F. (2005). *A taxonomy of stakeholders: Human roles in system development*.
+International Journal of Technology and Human Interaction, 1(1), 23–59.